-In this blog, we explain what conversational AI is and broadly categorise solutions that fall within this family.
+For those of you new to the world of AI, we explain what ‘Conversational AI’ is and broadly categorise solutions that fall within this family of AI tools.

 Conversational AI is a set of technologies that enable computers to understand and process natural language inputs so they can ‘talk’ with humans.
 Put simply, they allow us to interact with machines in the same way that we do with other humans.

 Unlike computer language, which has defined rules and operates in zeros and ones, human language is highly nuanced.
 Think how long it takes a toddler to learn to speak in their native language.
 Learning how to talk naturally is complex, for a variety of reasons.

 For example, as humans:

 In comparison, computers are used to seeing things in black and white (figuratively of course!).

 The differences in how we communicate, add texture and bring colour to our conversations make it challenging for computers to understand us.
 The value of Conversational AI lies in bridging this communication gap between humans and computers to achieve more natural and useful interactions – whether it’s having a live in-app chat, or making a voice call.